- September 19 - 20, 2023

 Docket: For access to the docket to read background documents or the electronic and written/paper comments received, go to https://www.regulations.gov and insert the docket number, found in brackets in the heading of this document, into the “Search” box and follow the prompts and/or go to the Dockets Management Staff, 5630 Fishers Lane, Rm.
 1061, Rockville, MD 20852, 240-402-7500.

-FDA plans to provide a free of charge, live webcast of the September 17, 2021 Meeting of the PAC.
+FDA plans to provide a free of charge, live webcast of the September 19, 2023 Pediatric Advisory Committee meeting.
 There are instances where the webcast transmission is not successful; the staff will work to re-establish the transmission as soon as possible.
-Further information regarding the webcast, including the web address for the webcast, will be made available at least 2 days in advance of the meeting at the following website: 2021 Meeting Materials, Pediatric Advisory Committee.
+Further information regarding the webcast, including the web address for the webcast, will be made available at least 2 days in advance of the meeting at the following website: 2023 Meeting Materials, Pediatric Advisory Committee.

 FDA plans to post archived webcasts after the meeting, however, in cases where transmission was not successful, archived webcasts will not be available.